vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-tshark-and-elasticsearch.md

             return decoded_line, `False`
 {% endhighlight %}

 This method drops objectionable lines returning `None` to indicate the line was dropped and `False` to indicate packet that the end of the packet has not been reached.
 If a given line does not have to be dropped, it is returned with the end of packet flag set to `False`.
-When an close curly brace by itself on a given line is encountered, this marks the end of the packet to the line is returned along with the end of packet flag set to `True`.
+When a close curly brace by itself on a given line is encountered we have a full packet packet.
+The line is then returned along with the end of packet flag set to `True`.

 #### Packet Construction

 Getting back to *file_capture()* and *live_capture()*, in lines 8 - 9 for any JSON line that is dropped the code skips to get the next line.
-Otherwise, if the line is OK and we are still building the packet, the lines is added to the the raw packet string.
+Otherwise, if the line is OK and we are still building the packet, the line is added to the the raw packet string.
 When the end of packet is reached, add the closed curly brace `}` and add it to the raw packet.
-Then call *_format_packet()* to filter the unecessary Elasticsearch metafields and format the raw packet string into a JSON object.
+Then call *_format_packet()* to filter the unnecessary Elasticsearch metafields and format the raw packet string into a JSON object.
+This method will be discussed in the next section.
 Since these methods are generators, *yield* is called to return each packet so the flow of control can return to get more packets.

 If the packet capture is interrupted somehow, *_exit_gracefully()* function is called to set the global *closing* flag to `True`.
-This flag is checked after the current packet construction is done at which time the application is exited. ****
+This flag is checked after the current packet construction is done at which time the application is exited.

 {% highlight python linenos %}
 closing = False